Diogo-Rossi/vscode-settings-switcher/README.md

 You can invoke the command `Switch Settings` with [arguments, by adding a custom keyboard shortcut](https://code.visualstudio.com/docs/getstarted/keybindings#_command-arguments)
-(with `"args"` key) to take exactly the setting you want, to cycle through the setting list or to avoid some steps.
+(with `"args"` key) to take exactly the setting you want, to cycle through the setting list or to jump some steps.

 The `"args"` key value must be an object with 3 possible properties: `"group"`, `"definition"` (both are Strings) and `"cycler"` (a Boolean value: `true` or